 Italicize the title.

-Add a period and a space.
+Add a period after the title.

-The full citation is
+The full citation is:

 Title and Subtitle

-Add a colon followed by a space.
+Add a colon and a space before the subtitle.

 Write the subtitle in sentence case.